viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ### Add the vision service

-Add the vision service to your smart machine to be able to use the deployed ML model with your camera, and with the `filtered-camera` module.
+Add the vision service to your machine to be able to use the deployed ML model with your camera, and with the `filtered-camera` module.

 1. On your machine's **Config** page in the [Viam app](https://app.viam.com), navigate to the **Services** tab.
 1. Click the **Create service** button at the bottom of the page, select **Vision**, then select the built-in `ML model` model.